InsDel2113/HLADM/README.md

   <li>TODO: Port HL2DM Maps, Models, and Materials</li>
   </ul>
  <h1>Contribution?</h1>
  <p>Yes!
-Make a pull request to the dev branch, and I'll happily accept it</p>
+Make a pull request to the dev branch, and I'll happily look in to, and possibly accept it!</p>
  <p>(preferably with stuff listed as "TODO:" or any cool new additions, fixes, etc)</p>